 A doctoral minor consists of no fewer than 15 graduate credits of integrated or articulated work in one field related to, but different from, that of the major.
 Programs should consider that a doctoral minor should represent curriculum and study that reflect graduate-level concepts and scholarship, with a preponderance of courses at the 500-level, however, at a minimum, 6 credits must be at the 500-level.
 A minor may be taken in one of the approved graduate degree programs offered at Penn State.
 The minor field chosen must have the approval of the departments or committees responsible for both the major program and the minor field.
 If more than one minor is being proposed, a separate group of courses must be taken for each (i.e., none of the courses may be used concurrently).
-If the student received a master's minor in the same field as is being proposed for a doctoral minor, the 15 credits taken must be above and beyond those used for the master's minor.
-However, credits earned in the master's program over and above those applied to either the master's minor or major may be applied to a minor in the Ph.D. program.
+If the student received a master's minor in the same field as is being proposed for a doctoral minor, the 15 credits taken must be above and beyond those used for the master's minor or major may be applied to a minor in the Ph.D. program.